jbistis/SailWatchPro-Public/README.md

 - **Tactical position** relative to race course and other competitors

 ### Racing Competitors
-Competitors marked as racing are displayed with enhanced information including:
+Competitors marked as racing are displayed with enhanced information, including:
 - **Real-time position data** (bearing, range, course, speed)
 - **Threat level indicators** with color-coded circles
 - **AIS data freshness** showing how recently position data was received